xplorfin/netutils/README.md

 # Netutils

 This is a series of networking utilities and test wrappers by [entropy](http://entropy.rocks/) for building robust networked services in golang.
-The modules are as follows:

- - [testutils](testutils) - various utilities for testing
+See the godoc for details

  # What can I do with this?